 Stock Options: The exercise price of any option granted under the 2008 Plan may not be less than fair market value of the common stock on the date of grant.
 The Plan Administrator cannot cancel outstanding options and grant replacement options at a lower exercise price for the same or a different number of shares of common stock without stockholder approval (except in connection with a change of capitalization).
-The option exercise price may be paid to the Company in cash, in shares of common stock valued at fair market value on the exercise date (subject to any conditions or limitations that may be established by the Plan Administrator), broker-assisted sales acceptable to the Plan Administrator, and any other form of consideration permitted by applicable law (which may include a "net exercise" program), or any combination thereof.
-Options may be exercisable immediately or may become exercisable in cumulative increments over a period of months or years as determined by the Plan Administrator.
 The maximum period during which any option may remain outstanding may not exceed seven years.
 Generally, if an optionee's service to the Company terminates other than by reason of death or disability, vested options will remain exercisable for a period of three months following the optionee's termination.
 If an optionee dies or becomes disabled while an employee or director of, or a consultant or independent contractor to, the Company, or dies within three months following termination, the optionee's vested options will be exercisable for one year following death or disability, or if earlier, the expiration of the term of the option.
 The Plan Administrator may, in its discretion, either extend the exercise period for any option, but not beyond the expiration date, or accelerate the vesting of the option.
 Incentive stock options are not assignable or transferable other than by will or by the laws of inheritance and, during the optionee's lifetime, the option may be exercised only by the optionee.
 Other options are generally not assignable or transferable other than by will or by the laws of inheritance, though the Plan Administrator may in its discretion permit transfers that are not for consideration.